pubnub/c-core/cpp/README.md

 ## OpenSSL

-We also have a sample Makefile for OpenSSL.
+We also have sample Makefiles for OpenSSL.
 The C++ wrapper source code is the same as for "plain" POSIX and "plain" Windows.
-We just link with OpenSSL modules.
+We just link with OpenSSL modules (instead of "plain" ones).

 The `posix_openssl.mk` will build the same executables on a POSIX compatible system as `posix.mk`, but linking OpenSSL, thus using SSL/TLS to communicate with PubNub.
 The will be located in the `openssl` sub-directory.

-Note: We shall make an example Makefile for OpenSSL on Windows soon.
+For Windows, we have `windows_openssl.mk`, which will build the same executables on a Windows system as `windows.mk`, but linking OpenSSL, thus using SSL/TLS to communicate with PubNub.
+The will be located in the `openssl` sub-directory.